PUFFS & SIFTERS

 During the Second World War, compact production in Britain was forced to cease as the government rationed metal use.
 Instead, factories were commissioned to produce military supplies to contribute to the war effort.

-Many lipstick manufacturers began making shell cases for ammunition, and makeup producers had to turn their hands to foot powder and camouflage makeup.
+Many lipstick manufacturers began making shell cases for ammunition, and makeup producers had to turn their hands to camouflage makeup and foot powder to support those fighting on the front.
 Countless factories were bombed during these difficult years, many of which are still standing today, with painful evidence of the detriment that the war caused.

 As the opposition attempted to starve Britain of its imports, scarcity temporarily shaped the production of luxury metal goods, which would later prove to inspire a new appreciation for lavish materials.